How to Make Homemade Candy Recipes

 Homemade candy recipes bring families and friends together, brighten any day and make it truly special!

-These are scrumptious old fashion homemade candy recipes, the ones Grandma used to make before corn syrup was introduced to the food industry.
+These are scrumptious old fashion homemade candy recipes, the ones Grandma and Grandpa used to make before corn syrup was introduced to the food industry.

 Rediscovering our roots of origin can be a good thing, especially when it means we can once again enjoy treasured homemade candy recipes handed down through the ages.